The John C Mithun Foundation

 John C. Mithun - President

 Also known as "Jack Mithun," he serves as the foundation's president.
-The foundation honors his mother, Doris B. Mithun, who worked as a dietitian and nutritionist.
+The foundation honours his mother, Doris B. Mithun, who worked as a dietitian and nutritionist.
 The Health Careers Academy complex at San Marcos High School was named the Doris B. Mithun Health Careers Academy in recognition of the foundation's $1.5 million gift.

 Mercedes Millington - Vice President